rust-embedded/book/src/start/registers.md

 * Micro-architecture Crate - This sort of crate handles any useful routines common to the processor core your microcontroller is using, as well as any peripherals that are common to all micro-controllers that use that particular type of processor core.
 For example the [cortex-m] crate gives you functions to enable and disable interrupts, which are the same for all Cortex-M based micro-controllers.
 It also gives you access to the 'SysTick' peripheral included with all Cortex-M based micro-controllers.
 * Peripheral Access Crate (PAC) - This sort of crate is a thin wrapper over the various memory-wrapper registers defined for your particular part-number of micro-controller you are using.
 For example, [tm4c123x] for the Texas Instruments Tiva-C TM4C123 series, or [stm32f30x] for the ST-Micro STM32F30x series.
 Here, you'll be interacting with the registers directly, following each peripheral's operating instructions given in your micro-controller's Technical Reference Manual.
 * HAL Crate - These crates offer a more user-friendly API for your particular processor, often by implementing some common traits defined in [embedded-hal].
-For example, this crate might offer a `Serial` struct, with a constructor that takes an appropriate set of GPIO pins and a board rate, and offers some sort of `write_byte` function for sending data.
+For example, this crate might offer a `Serial` struct, with a constructor that takes an appropriate set of GPIO pins and a baud rate, and offers some sort of `write_byte` function for sending data.
 See the chapter on [Portability] for more information on [embedded-hal].
 * Board Crate - These crates go one step further than a HAL Crate by pre-configuring various peripherals and GPIO pins to suit the specific developer kit or board you are using, such as [F3] for the STM32F3DISCOVERY board.

 [cortex-m]: https://crates.io/crates/cortex-m